The term paper should have been handed in in the semester before last...

 The constant guilty conscience of not having done enough for your studies...

-The work structuring groups (ASG) are an offer that can set deadlocked study behavior in motion with a few simple rules.
-Our aim is to help students develop an appropriate work structure and at the same time help them to deal constructively with work difficulties.
+The work structuring group (ASG) is an offer that can set deadlocked study behavior in motion with a few simple rules.
+Our aim is to help you to develop an appropriate work structure and at the same time to deal constructively with work difficulties.

-The offer takes place on the campus of the University of Bremen.
+The program takes place on the campus of the University of Bremen.
 If you are interested in participating in this group, a preliminary meeting can be arranged via our secretariat.

 Group leader: Jan Hamborg

-We also offer an online work structuring group.
-This offer is aimed at students who are absent but would still like to take part in a work structuring group and students who are unable to take part in a face-to-face group due to other circumstances.
+If there is sufficient demand, we will again offer an online work structuring group.
+This offer is aimed at students who are absent but would still like to take part in a work structuring group as well as students who are unable to take part in a face-to-face group due to other circumstances.

 Group leader: Svenja Heinemann